Use the Include attribute on related types that should be returned to the client.

 EntityTypeA entityA = this.ObjectContext.EntityTypeA.Include("EntityTypeB").FirstOrDefault(oo => oo.ID == Id);

-EntityTypeA entityA = this.ObjectContext.EntityTypeA.FirstOrDefault(oo => oo.ID == Id);
+to EntityTypeA entityA = this.ObjectContext.EntityTypeA.FirstOrDefault(oo => oo.ID == Id);

 if (!entityA.EntityTypeBReference.IsLoaded)